Gaurav-Wankhede/AegisIDE/SECURITY.md

 **🔒 Security is a team effort.
 Thank you for helping keep AegisIDE safe for everyone!**

-*Last Updated: December 2024 | Version: 2.8.8 | Status: Actively Maintained*
+*Last Updated: October 2025 | Version: 3.2.2 | Status: Actively Maintained*